Overview

 The first option from this section allows you to select the default scheduling workflow for this stage.
 The three possible workflows are:

 - Request availability: Invite candidates to provide blocks of available time that match your interviewers’ availability windows.
+Most suited for use with multiple-interview stages, or when an interviewer doesn’t have good calendar hygiene.

 - Self-schedule: Allow candidates to book time directly with interviewers, requiring no confirmation from the team and automatically populating calendar meetings.
+Most suited for use early in the interview process with a single-interview stage, and where an interviewer has good calendar hygiene.

 If you enabled scheduling automation on the previous screen, the Stage automation option here will default to ON.
 Alternatively, you can enable scheduling automation using this toggle.
 With this set to ON, the default scheduling workflow will be automatically triggered when a candidate enters this stage.